-These slip-on work boots provide exceptional weather protection and durability, but since they don't have laces, it's hard to customize the fit, and they aren't quite warm enough for below-freezing temperatures without a warm sock underneath.
+These slip-on winter work boots provide exceptional weather protection and durability.
+Still, since they don't have laces, it's hard to customize the fit, and they aren't quite warm enough for below-freezing temperatures without a warm sock underneath.

 Neoprene isn't as warm as other types of insulation used in winter boots, which explains why these boots aren't as warm as other options.
 However, neoprene is very durable and won't lose its insulation power over time as puffy synthetic insulation will.
 Also, the insulation layer is thinner than other boots, allowing for a more agile and flexible boot shaft, which makes life easier when working outside.
 These trade-offs make the Arctic Ice Mid less warm, but they help with other performance attributes.